nathanchance/tuxmake/docs/targets.md

 Build the kernsel selftests.
 The resulting, installed tests are compressed in a tarball which is copied into the output directory as `kselftest.tar.xz`.

+TuxMake doesn't do anything special with regards to which tests are built, so by default it will build everything that kselftest builds by default.
+If you want to build a subset of the tests, you can use the same mechanism that you would use if building Linux by hand: just pass `TARGETS='test1 test2'`in the command line.

 ## kselftest-bpf

 Build the kernel BPF selftests.
 These are normally excluded from the kernel